adl-whd/web-app/README.md

    - Ensures data cleanliness and prevents clutter in the booking system

 ![Screenshot 2025-06-12 220345](https://github.com/user-attachments/assets/73ee0800-3a56-43bb-a5fc-101e4516ede3)
+**Add New Guest – Form Interface**
+This form appears when the “+ Add New Guest” button is clicked on the Guest Management page.
+It allows admin or staff to input and register new guest details into the system as part of the reservation process.
+This form is essential for capturing complete guest information to ensure a smooth check-in experience.

+**Key Functionalities:**
+1. "Save" Button:
+   - Staff can fill in and submit the guest's information, including:
+     - Full Name
+     - Username
+     - Email Address
+     - Phone Number
+     - Password
+     - Booking Date
+     - Check-In Date
+     - Check-Out Date
+     - Payment Status (dropdown with options: Paid, Pending, Cancelled)
+   - All submitted data is seamlessly stored in the connected MySQL database via phpMyAdmin, ensuring real-time data integration.

+2. "Cancel" Button:
+   - Closes the form without saving any information.
+   - Useful when admins need to abort the operation or correct data before submission.

 **The Challenges/Difficulties in developing the application**